Apple App Store data collection policy

 Other data

 LaunchDarkly's mobile SDKs collect high-level information about devices and their operating systems so you can target on these attributes.
-You may override these values if you do not want LaunchDarkly to collect this information.
-To learn more, read your SDK's reference page.
+You may disable this reporting if you do not want LaunchDarkly to collect this information.
+To learn more, read your SDK's reference page and Automatic environment attributes.

 To learn more about how Apple uses these data types, read Apple's documentation.